w4tlas/.github/README.md

-# .github
+# WATLAS team GitHub

-README of WATLAS teams GitHub
+Collection of all repositories linked to WATLAS.